 - Descent from 9.00am to 4.50pm.

-Our recommendations for your stay in the Altavista Refuge:
+Our recommendations for spending the night in the Altavista Refuge on Mount Teide:

 - Wear warm clothing and proper hiking footwear, even in summer.
 Only carry what you need so that your backpack is not too heavy.
 Keep in mind that you can buy water, soft drinks and hot beverages in the refuge (remember to carry coins for vending machines).